Legal Research in Costa Rica

 5.5.
 International Treaties

 Treaties play an important role in Costa Rican legislation, since Article 7 of the Costa Rican Constitution provides that treaties which have been ratified and approved by the National Legislature are superior to national law.
 All treaties are filed with the Treaty Assessment Office (Oficina Asesora de Tratados) of the Costa Rican Ministry of Foreign Relations.
-For more information on treaties you can visit the web site of the Ministry of Foreign Relations and in more detail the bilateral agreements section.
+For more information on treaties, you can visit the website of the Ministry of Foreign Relations and in more detail, you can view the bilateral agreements on the Organization of American States website.
+For commercial bilateral agreements, you can view the information form the Ministry of Foreign Commerce.

 6. Secondary Legal Resources